-4.8 The criteria for awarding 5 and 10-year tenancies is set out below.
+4.8 The criteria for awarding 5 and 10 year tenancies is set out below.
 New tenants will be awarded an introductory to flexible secure tenancy using only these criteria:

-Five-year fixed term tenancies
+Five year fixed term tenancies

-• Where it is a family size property (more than 1 bedroom) and all the children in the household are over 16
+- Where it is a family size property (more than 1 bedroom) and all the children in the household are over 16 - Properties with more than one bedroom with significant adaptations

-Ten-year fixed term tenancies
+Ten year fixed term tenancies

-• All new tenants not entitled to a secure tenancy or where it is a family size property (more than 1 bedroom) and any child is under 16 years of age.
+- All new tenants not entitled to a secure tenancy where it is a family size property (more than 1 bedroom) and any child is under 16 years of age. - All one bedroom need new tenants